Chelicerae: Spider chelicerae

 The chelicerae consist of a base segment, sometimes called the "paturon", that articulates with the cephalothorax (or prosoma) and a fang portion that articulates with the base segment.
 Almost all spiders have venom glands and can inject the venom through openings near the tips of their fangs when biting prey.
 The glands that produce this venom are located in the two segments of the chelicerae, and, in most spiders, extend beyond the chelicerae and into the cephalothorax.
-The fang, the organic functional equivalent to a hypodermic needle is what penetrates the skin, fur, or exoskeleton of the spider's target—spider mouthparts are primarily intended for envenoming a spider's prey in most species, typically insects and other small arthropods.
+The fang, the organic functional equivalent to a hypodermic needle, is what penetrates the skin, fur, or exoskeleton of the spider's target.
+In most species spider mouthparts are primarily intended for envenoming a spider's prey, typically insects and other small arthropods.
 The basal portion includes all or part of the spider's venom glands, which can be squeezed to control the amount of venom forced out of the glands.
 Such control permits a spider to administer either a dry bite, a dose appropriate to the nature of the prey or enemy, or a maximal dose.
 The control is also necessary for actions such as the spitting of venomous silk by members of the family Scytodidae; they depend on that mechanism both in hunting and defence.

 The fang is about 2mm long.
 The spider itself is about 25mm long.